-Jury statement D'S Award Silver:
+Jury Statement D'S Award Silver:

-A fragrant staging that managed to sensually capture the high space.
-With the fittings, towels and soap, arwa has managed to stage an effective and photogenic play on shadows with simple means.
-Another plus was that the majority of the installation material can still be used after dismantling and does not have to be disposed of.
+"A fragrant staging that managed to sensually occupy the high space.
+With the faucets, the towels and the soap, Arwa succeeded in staging an effective and photogenic shadow play with simple means.
+An additional plus was that a large part of the installation material can be reused after dismantling and does not have to be disposed of."